 What Is Brittany?

-One thing that is important to remember about France when it comes to gastronomy is that it is not a monolithic country.
+It is important to remember about France when it comes to gastronomy because it is not a monolithic country.
 It is made of many regions which each have their own identity, food language and often history.
-In fact, Brittany used to be a province of France back in the days.
-Its history actually goes back to the Roman Empire and Julius Caesar's invasion of the Gaulle (ancient France).
+Brittany used to be a province of France back in the days.
+Its history goes back to the Roman Empire and Julius Caesar's invasion of the Gaulle (ancient France).
 In the 16th century, Brittany remained autonomous fiscally and politically.
 Until the French Revolution and the abolition of feudal privileges, provinces such as Brittany started to lose sovereignty.
-Then in the 19th century, despite efforts to keep a traditional peasant-based way of life, Brittany was pushed to integrate within the rest of France and lose some of its traditions and cultural specificities.
+In the 19th century, despite efforts to keep a traditional peasant-based way of life, Brittany was pushed to integrate within the rest of France and lose some of its traditions and cultural specificities.
 But one thing that Brittany was able to preserve is its gastronomy and its most famous dish, the crêpes.

 A Regional Pride for Centuries

-Crepes are now a regional pride for Bretton people, who struggle to preserve their culture and uniqueness as they are now entirely integrated into France.
-But crepes are now a symbol of Brittany's identity and culture, which shines on France and manages to export itself in the entire world.
-France even has a holiday to celebrate the Bretton dish, called "la chandeleur".
+Crêpes are now a regional pride for Bretton people, who struggle to preserve their culture and uniqueness as they are now entirely integrated into France.
+But crepes are now a symbol of Brittany's identity and culture, which shines on France and manages to export itself to the entire world.
+France even has a holiday to celebrate the Bretton dish, called "la chandeleur."
 It occurs on the 2nd of February every year, also celebrating a Christian Holy Day commemorating the presentation of Jesus at the Temple.
 On this day, all French people, Bretton or not, bake crepes at home and share them with their families and friends.
-This is another example showing that crepes are truly an emblem of French culture and, more specifically, of Brittany.
+It is another example showing that crepes are truly an emblem of French culture and, more specifically, of Brittany.

 Easy To Do Recipe of How To Make Crêpes